The Problem with Income

 Seven+ | 1.5 M | 96,500 | 44,000 | 110,000 | .9 M | 62,000 | 18,000 | 16 B | |

 Offsetting these costs would be the elimination of most, not all, welfare costs.
 In 2018, excluding health, education, and private charity spending, Federal, State, and Local Governments spent around $444 billion on welfare costs.
-This means that a negative tax system, if implemented by itself, would be more expensive than what we are currently spending on welfare.
-However, when we include cost reductions made possible by simultaneously implementing the healthcare, education, and housing policy changes that CSS recommends, the net costs to the government should be reduced from what we are now spending.
+This means that a negative income tax system, if implemented by itself, would be more expensive than what we are currently spending on welfare.
+However, when we include cost reductions made possible by simultaneously implementing the healthcare, education, and housing policy changes that NPMP recommends, the net costs to the government should be lower than what we are now spending.

 Additional information about income issues can be found in book